Many non-residents who let out furnished property in France are likely to pay less in tax by registering as a micro-entreprise business.

 From 1st January 2021 UK residents will be liable at the rate of non-EEA nationals.

-As an alternative to being taxed on this basis, it is possible to set up as a micro-entrepreneur business and opt to be taxed for income tax using the system of micro-fiscal.
+As an alternative to being taxed on this basis, it is sometimes possible to set up as a micro-entrepreneur business and opt to be taxed for income tax using the system of micro-fiscal.

 Under system of micro-fiscal, you pay a fixed rate of social security contributions and income tax on turnover.